karthik/2014-10-31-nw/intermediate/r/data-manipulation/exercise.md

  Write code that does the following:

  Create a list of length two containing "species1.csv" and "species2.csv".
- Now write a `lapply` function to read both csv files using write.csv into a  list.
+ Now write a `lapply` function to read both csv files using read.csv into a  list.

  __Advanced version__
  * Reads all file names in your working directory with a `.csv` extension.